jbcodeforce/aws-messaging-samples/docs/labs/failover-lab.md

 # Local failover demo

-The demonstration is based on a shared store deployment as illustrated in the figure below:
+This Failover demonstration is based on a shared store deployment as illustrated in the figure below:

 ![](./diagrams/failover-req-replyto.drawio.png)

 The local deployment uses the active and standby brokers, and the orchestrator and participant applications communicating with request queue and response queue.

-The Failover stops the active broker and illustrates the reconnection to standby broker and continuing to produce and consume messages from thw two queues, without loosing messages.
+The Failover stops the active broker and illustrates the reconnection to standby broker and continuing to produce and consume messages from the two queues, without loosing messages.

 ## ActiveMQ Classic